 Ward could stand aside for Bin Sulayem to take on Todt 3 October, 2013 Jean Todt with Mohammed Bin Sulayem and Bernie Ecclestone David Ward has admitted that he might give up his bid to become FIA president, and allow Mohammad Bin Sulayem to take up the challenge.
 Earlier, it was rumoured that Ward’s candidature to dethrone Jean Todt was a mere straw man precursor to the real challenge to be made by Bin Sulayem.
 A spokesman for Bin Sulayem, the highest-ranking Middle Eastern FIA official, admitted the former rally driver has been encouraged to run but has made no decision yet.
 Now, Briton Ward has been quoted by the Telegraph admitting that he could stand aside for Bin Sulayem if he has a better chance of success.
 “If Mohammed thinks that my reform agenda is worthwhile and, if he is prepared to give solid undertakings and commitments to introduce it, then [standing aside] is something that I should look at,” said Ward.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.